Red Flags for Committing Fraud

 The Primary Keynote Presentation

-Jerome delivers his featured presentation, Fraud & Consequences at conferences and conventions across the United States, Canada and Mexico.
+Jerome delivers his top rated keynote presentation titled Choices & Consequences at conferences and conventions across the United States, Canada and Mexico.
 It qualifies for a real life lesson on ethics and is delivered in an entertaining fashion.
 The real estate finance industry, specifically the mortgage industry is where he was recruited by a group of con men operating in these industries.
 His keynote presentation deals with fraud and ethics and is applicable in all areas of corporate America.

 When is Jerome’s Keynote on Fraud and Ethics Most Effective